pip-services/pip-services-docs/content/en/toolkit/recipes/runtime_configuration/_index.md

 That example comprised an application that selects a random name from a database and shows a message saying “Hello {random name}!” on a browser.
 The database used was MySQL.

-Our code expansion will consist of including a second database (PostgreSQL) containing a similar table and adding the capacity to choose between the two at runtime via environmental variables.
+Our code expansion will consist of including a second database (PostgreSQL) containing a similar table and adding the capacity to choose between the two at deployment time via environmental variables.

 ### Changes to our example

-In this example, we consider two databases, one MySQL and another PostgreSQL and we select one of them at runtime for the application.
+In this example, we consider two databases, one MySQL and another PostgreSQL and we select one of them at deployment time for the application.

 For this, we create an interface that defines a common naming and permits to shift between both databases.